hyosung11/Launch-School/Courses/journal.md

 11:09 Okay, stopping here to go to the gym and then for a massage!
 Yay!

 15:55 Watching Tapestry presentation.
 Amazing.

+16:09 Going to continue with PEDAC now until 17:00 Capstone Presentation.

+16:41 Tired right now.
+I think I'm going to take a break an check email before the next capstone presentation.